DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Elves.md

 | Values/Virtues                                  | Anti-values/Sins         |
 | ----------------------------------------------- | ------------------------ |
 | Patience, thoughtfulness, nurturing, repetition | Rash action, destruction |
 Elves have an organized state religion called the [[Nihiryat Lawall]], which is also the name of its primary text.
-The [[Nihiryat Lawall]] is a complex animist religion that encourages personal divinity via ritual and repetition.
+The [[Nihiryat Lawall]] is a complex animist and ancestral veneration religion that encourages personal divinity via ritual and repetition.

 ### The Mutacurir
 The mutacurir (Moo-tah-KOO-reer) is a special time of day personal to every elf that marks the start of an important daily cycle.
 The event marking each elf's mutacurir can vary widely from person to person, and some examples include the hour of their birth, their last meal of the day, the break of dawn, etc. Either directly before, after, or during the mutacurir, faithful elves perform a repetitive ritual prayer, called the alkhawat (al-ka-WAT), typically taking around an hour to complete.
 Practitioners attempt to perform the alkhawat in the exact same way over and over, with precision and endurance bringing the faithful closer to divinity.